What are Personalization Platform services

 In this chapter

-- Concepts - the information that helps you to understand our logic, explains architecture of the applications, and other background information.
+- Concepts — the information that helps you understand our logic, explains architecture of the applications, and other background information.

 - How-to guides — the recipes of how to accomplish specific tasks.